GiacomoPope/kyber-py/README.md

 [        2 + 6*x^4 + x^5]
 ```

-On top of this class, we have the classes `ModuleKyber(Module)` and
+On top of this class, we have the classes `Module(GenericModule)` and
-`MatrixKyber(Matrix)` which have helper functions which (for example) encode
+`Matrix(GenericMatrix)` which have helper functions which (for example) encode
 every element of a matrix, or convert every element to or from the NTT domain.
-These are simple functions which call the respective `PolynomialKyber` methods
+These are simple functions which call the respective `Polynomial` methods
 for every element.